ondat/documentation/docs/prerequisites/etcd/etcd-outside-the-cluster.md

 cluster.

 In some circumstances it can make sense to run etcd outside of Kubernetes.
-One of such circumstances is running an on-premises Kubernetes cluster and not having access to reliable cloud disks (for storing etcd data).
+One example is when running an on-premises Kubernetes cluster, if you do not having access to reliable cloud disks (for storing etcd data).

 For production installations running etcd outside the cluster, Ondat strongly